n6ai/minze/docs/guide/components/events.md

 ## Event Listeners

 An event Listener can listen for specific events and run a callback function whenever the event is triggered.
-In an MinzeElement you can add event listeners in bulk by specifing an array of tuples for the `eventListeners` property.
+In a MinzeElement, you can add event listeners in bulk by specifying an array of tuples for the `eventListeners` property.
 In JavaScript, tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

 Every eventListeners tuple takes exactly 3 values.